We are God's Loving People

 Lutherans are known for their love of singing, following in Martin Luther's footsteps.
 We like music of various genres and from different cultures too.
 Our hymns and songs are printed in the worship booklet to make it easy to follow for regulars and visitors alike.
 Some Sundays we expand our usual form and add guitars and ukuleles to the keyboard and play more casual music suited for such instruments.
 Toe-tapping, hand clapping or moving to the music is just fine with us!
 We want everyone present to experience joy in worship, and even if you don't sing much, music can bring joy!

-Currently our choir meets on Wednesday evenings at 5:30 p.m. and Sunday mornings at 10:10 a.m.
+Currently our choir is not meeting.
 We welcome new folks who love to make a joyful noise!

 This congregation has a long history of reaching out to the community around us, as we endeavor to be "God's loving people doing God's loving work."
 We are "small but mighty" and make a deep impact though our social ministry efforts through partnerships with other churches and agencies.
 These include support for local food pantries, providing pet food and supplies to Meals on Wheels recipients, work crews to help elderly folks in nearby neighborhoods, and "adoption" of a local after-school program.
 The "Garden City Group" of AA meets in our social hall each week on Tuesday, Thursday and Saturday evenings at 7 p.m.
 We also support Lutheran World Relief by making quilts, and providing health or school kits for families in poor countries overseas.